Connecting your course to community

 Community learning, commonly known as “service learning”, includes a set of teaching and learning practices that incorporate work in and with publics beyond the university classroom as a critical means for achieving course objectives.
 It is typically a component of credit-bearing coursework in degree-granting departments.
 However, co-curricular and extra-curricular programs can facilitate community learning if clear learning objectives and methods for reflection on learning are in place.

+Virginia Tech's 2012 Plan for a New Horizon calls for pedagogical models that “spark curiosity, facilitate creative thinking, and develop the tools for effective communication” involving “hands on” as well as “minds on” approaches to problem solving.
 Within this vision, community learning that integrates diversity, internationalization, and service is an expected component of the Virginia Tech educational experience.
 VT Engage is pleased to play a vital role in facilitating the university’s Strategic Plan.

 The VT Engage team is available to provide assistance to courses with a community learning component in a variety of ways:

 - consulting with faculty on course design and syllabus development,